 I am sure you are also interested in a few non-Microsoft sources for free PowerPoint templates and backgrounds.
 Search with a keyword like “photos” or “photo album”.
 I am not sure if there is an absolute best site, but here are a few suggestions…

 There are understandably some gaps in the variety.
 Not everything can be covered, I missed templates for creating collages or triptychs.
-Or even a 2015 photo calendar to illustrate your life.
+Or you may not even need a template if you use one of these online picture collage makers.
+Even a 2015 photo calendar to illustrate your life.
 A gallery powered by user-submissions is definitely on my wish list.
 What about you?

 Do you find the available templates good enough for your photo shows?
 Would you rather pay for a more professional bundle, or better – design your own?